Records Management - FAQ

 - Your office needs to document its decisions.

-Who is responsible for managing records and information?
+Everyone is responsible for managing records and information.

 - Review your records inventory.